Tyrowo/tyro_work/README.md

-done - -- use cover property so that it adjusts with width https://www.youtube.com/watch?v=2aJZzRMziJc done - -- use expansion panels and expansion panel lists, they have an animated property to customize instead of doing separate animated boxes, and the list can make sure that no more than one are expanded at a time

-need to set animated property of expansion panels, fill the body with the descriptions of the projects
+done - -- use cover property so that it adjusts with width https://www.youtube.com/watch?v=2aJZzRMziJc done - -- use expansion panels and expansion panel lists, they have an animated property to customize instead of doing separate animated boxes, and the list can make sure that no more than one are expanded at a time done - need to set animated property of expansion panels - there aren't really any

-need to make image change dynamically with viewport size need to have fonts change size dynamically with viewport size consider cropping bottom of profile pic like jaime suggested
+figure out how you want to set up the thought pieces section.
+Maybe just one item expansionpanellists?

+socials + contact "screen"
+set up socials and contact screen as a footer. email link should open up to email

+set up the scrollbarcontroller -> use the scrollbar controller to make the contact button go to the bottom of the page

+above the divider for the footer on the bottom right there should be like a pseudo fab just an elevated button there that takes you back to the top of the screen